Flowers and Trees

-Flowers and Trees is a 1932 Silly Symphonies cartoon produced by Walt Disney, directed by Burt Gillett, and released to theatres by United Artists on July 30, 1932.
+Flowers and Trees is a Silly Symphonies animated short film produced by Walt Disney, directed by Burt Gillett, and released to theatres by United Artists on July 30, 1932.
 It was the first commercially released film to be produced in the full-color three-strip Technicolor process after several years of two-color Technicolor films.
 The film was a commercial and critical success, winning the first Academy Award for Best Cartoon Short Subject.

 In 2021, the film was selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Plot

-During spring the flowers, mushrooms, and trees do their calisthenics.
+During Spring, the flowers, mushrooms and trees do their calisthenics.
 Some trees play a tune, using vines for harp strings and a chorus of robins.
 A fight breaks out between a waspish-looking hollow tree and a younger, healthier tree for the attention of a female tree.
 The young tree emerges victorious, but the hollow tree retaliates by starting a fire.
 The plants and animals try to extinguish or evade the blaze.
 By poking holes in clouds and making it rain, the birds manage to put out the fire, although the hollow tree perishes in the flames after getting caught up in them himself.
 The young tree then proposes to the female tree, with a caterpillar serving as a ring, and they embrace as a 12-color rainbow forms behind them.

 Production

 In May 1932, the first three-strip Technicolor camera was completed.
-Herbert Kalmus wanted to test it in the animation field, giving the company time to build enough cameras to offer the whole movie industry, but could not find any interested animators.
+Herbert Kalmus wanted to test it in the animation field, giving the company time to build enough cameras to offer the whole movie industry, but couldn't find any interested animators.
 Finally, Walt Disney agreed to try it as an experiment on Flowers and Trees, which was already in production in black-and-white, and ordered the cartoon redone in color.
 The color animation caused the production to run over budget, potentially ruining Disney financially, but the cartoon proved so popular that the profits made up for the budget overage.